-13.2. - The school will admit any child that names the school in an EHC plan, if the placement is considered by all stakeholders to be appropriate.
+13.2. - The school will admit any child that names the school in an EHC plan, if the placement is considered by all stakeholders to be appropriate and the school feels they can meet that child's needs.

 13.3. - The school will ensure that all those teaching or working with a child named in an EHC plan, are aware of the pupil's needs and that arrangements are in place in to meet them.